Education Applications (EA)

 - Serious games, simulation based games, and entrepreneurial type games with substantial innovations that go beyond porting current knowledge, processes, and applications towards existing technologies and delivery platforms.

 - Games that target the assessment of student knowledge while providing intrinsic motivation for student participation.

 - Entrepreneurship education and training should integrate diverse topics as strategic planning, business model development, opportunity recognition, product entry, intellectual property, project management, legal requirements, and business constraints in innovative ways for success in the contemporary global economy.

 - Personal learning environments that allow students to control and experiment with entrepreneurial situations in relationship to their personal learning style to acquire knowledge.

-- Applications whose primary novelty is in porting existing knowledge using current delivery platforms such as seminars, lectures, and individual consulting may be non-responsive to this subtopic.
+- Applications that transcend simple porting of existing knowledge using current delivery platforms such as seminars, lectures, and individual consulting that are considered non-responsive to this subtopic.

 - Tools and kits that empower students to become scientists, engineers, and educators; tools that allow them to design and build things, and increase participation or demonstration in hands-on learning related to science, technology, engineering, math, and entrepreneurship of technical products and services.

 - Adaptive learning environments combined with assessments.